uio-carpentry/2018-02-09-robust-sw/index.md

   Modify the block below if there are any special requirements.
 {% endcomment %}
 <p id="requirements">
+  <strong>Requirements:</strong> Participants must be comfortable with <strong>programming in Python</strong> and <strong>the Unix shell</strong>.
+  Experience with version control using git og github is a big benefit.
-  <strong>Requirements:</strong> Participants must bring a laptop with a
+  Participants must bring a laptop with a
   Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
 They should have a few specific software packages installed (listed
   <a href="#setup">below</a>).
 They are also required to abide by